sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/use_feature_flags.md

 }
 ```

-The value of `rolloutBasisPoints` is measured in increments of 0.01% (a basis point),
+The value of `rolloutBasisPoints` is measured in increments of 0.01% (a basis point).
-for to create a feature flag that applies to 50% of users, set `rolloutBasisPoints`
+To create a feature flag that applies to 50% of users, set `rolloutBasisPoints`
 to 5000.

 ### Measure the effect of the feature flag